ACS Publications - Journals

 Living up to their reputation as “most trusted, most cited, and most-read,” ACS Journals continued their preeminence in citations and Impact Factors while continuing to develop new and enhanced content and delivery options.

-The Web Editions platform saw record web usage in 2012, delivering over 80 million full text article downloads.
-The platform now provides 130 million free abstract views a year to over 20 million unique visitors.
-Some 200,000 researchers have chosen to register with ACS and receive subject specific email alerts to new material posted on the ACS Web Editions within hours of publication.
-The ACS Mobile app—available on both Android and iOS devices—has more than 40,000 active users who downloaded over a million abstracts.
-This is the result of moving the app into the “freeware” category and the explosion in web-capable smartphones and iPad devices in use in 2012.
+The Web Editions platform saw record web usage in 2013, delivering 83 million full text article downloads.
+The platform now provides 137 million free abstract views a year to over 21 million unique visitors.
+Unique ACS ID registrants logging into the ACS Publications platform totaled over 267,000 in 2013.
+The ACS Mobile app—available on both Android and iOS devices—has been downloaded over 57,000 times since it was first introduced in 2010.

 ACS Publications continued to serve an expanding customer base in Asia, South America, Europe, and the Middle East.
-A contingent of ACS editors and Publications staff made a two-week editorial outreach visit to India, where they met with more than 3,000 scientists and students to discuss emerging trends in chemical science and the publication of scientific research in ACS journals.
+Contingents of ACS editors and Publications staff made extended editorial outreach visits to India and China, where they met with scientists and students to discuss emerging trends in chemical science and the publication of scientific research in ACS journals.

 ACS Publications led and participated in 30 ACS on Campus events held both in the U.S. and around the globe.
 These cross-divisional events, coordinated with Membership & Scientific Advancement, Chemical Abstracts Service, Education, Office of Public Affairs and Petroleum Research Fund, provide important venues to showcase the Society’s diverse offerings of programs and services, and serve as an important outreach method in strengthening our relationships with librarians, chemistry faculty and students, and in building ties with current and prospective authors and ACS members.